 342 Enterprise Database Management.
 (3) A study of the theory and application of database management systems including their design, development, and management.
 Credit cannot be given for both IS 342 and (CS 483 or CS 470).
 Prerequisites: IS 324, 340; CS 214.

 405 Business Intelligence and Decision Support Systems.
 (3) This course focuses on the features, uses, and design strategies for IT-enabled managerial decision support.
 Data-oriented techniques for business intelligence and corporate decision making are emphasized.
-Prerequisites: IS 341 and 342, or consent of department.
+Prerequisites: IS 341 and 342, or consent of School.

 410 Enterprise Architecture.
 (3) This course explores the design, selection, implementation, and management of enterprise IT solutions.
 The focus is on IT applications and infrastructure and their fit within business organizations.
-Prerequisites: IS 341 and 342, or consent of department.
+Prerequisites: IS 341 and 342, or consent of School.

 462 IS Project Management and Development.
 (3) Study of the issues and challenges in managing information systems’ development projects.
 Students will also identify, develop, and implement a solution to an information systems’ problem.
 Prerequisites: IS 341 and 342.

 466 Topics in Healthcare Informatics.
-(3, repeatable to 6 for different titles) Topics include the study of healthcare information systems and their use in healthcare and clinical practice as well as in healthcare research and education.
+(3, repeatable to 6 for different titles) Topics include the Computer Sciences study of healthcare information systems and their use in healthcare and clinical practice as well as in healthcare research and education.
 Prerequisites: IS 341 and 342.

 467 Topics in Enterprise Systems.
 (3) This course is designed to provide an understanding of the theoretic and practical issues related to the application of Enterprise Systems within organizations with a focus in the integration of information and organizational forms and processes across functional areas using unified systems.
 Prerequisites: IS 341 and 342.